robertorcosta/azure-docs.pt-br/articles/storsimple/storsimple-virtual-array-change-device-admin-password.md

 4. Na folha **Configurações de segurança**, faça o seguinte:

-   1. Role para baixo até a seção **Senha de Administrador do Dispositivo** .
-Forneça uma senha do administrador que contenha de 8 a 15 caracteres.
+   1. Desça até a seção **Senha do Administrador do Dispositivo.** Forneça uma senha do administrador que contenha de 8 a 15 caracteres.
    2. Confirme a senha.
-   3. Clique em **Salvar** na parte superior da folha.
+   3. Clique em **Salvar** na parte superior da lâmina.

 A senha de administrador do dispositivo agora está atualizada.
 Você pode usar essa senha modificada para acessar o dispositivo localmente.